jaspreet7037/Login-Page/README.md

 # Login-Page
-In this repo, I have created a login page using HTML, CSS &amp; Javascript with Firebase Authentication as backend database.
+In this repo, I have created a login page using HTML & Javascript with Firebase Authentication as backend database.

 User Signup and Login 👥👥